ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/building-first-build/plot-system/building-plot.md

 See your in-real-life building, does it have an extra roof extended around?
 Does it has a garage somewhere?
 Does it has chimney extended from the roof?
 Then build it! don't miss anything.

-:::caution You must not build interior of houses.
+:::caution Interiors of houses of the plots are not allowed.
-Due to laws of many country's we are not allowed to map private property that being Houses, Schools, Government buildings etcetera.
+Due to privacy laws in many countries, we are not allowed to build interiors of houses.
+However, if street view shows the interior, you may build `only` that part.
 :::

 ```mdx-code-block